fcuriel66/Book_Alchemy/README.md

 # Book_Alchemy

-Simple Flask web app for managing a small book/catalog collection.
+Flask-based Web App for managing a book/catalog collection.
-The app uses a JSON-backed data store and includes basic pages and API endpoints for listing, adding, updating, deleting and searching books.
-Frontend templates are provided under `templates/` and static assets under `static/`.
+The app uses a JSON-backed data store and includes pages and API endpoints for listing, adding, updating, deleting and searching for books.
+As long as a book has a ISBN, the app can search for it and include its inofrmation and its front cover in the generated website.
+Frontend Jinja2 templates are provided under `templates/` and static assets like and CSS styles are under `static/`.

 ---